-“Kayamma” I used to call her as a child.
-She always used to wear a necklace with large corals and I would be forever fascinated by the big orange stones.
-Whenever I used to ask her what those stones were, she would tell me that they were ‘kaai” and that’s how I started calling her Kayamma.
+My maternal great-grandmother always wore a necklace with large corals.
+When I was a small child, the big orange stones fascinated me.
+When I used to ask her what those stones were, she would tell me that they were ‘kaai” and that’s how I started calling her Kayamma.

 She had some fantastic dishes in her repertoire.
 I remember watching her cook.
-She was extremely particular about a couple of things in cooking.
+She was extremely particular about a few things when it came to cooking.

-One, the thalippu (tempering) had to be generous – be it the mustard seeds or the udad dal or the quantity of oil used, she hated when people skimped on these things in the tempering of a dish.
+- The thalippu (tempering) had to be generous – be it the mustard seeds or the urad dal or the quantity of oil used, she hated when people skimped on these things in the tempering of a dish.
+She judged a cook by the way they tempered their dishes.

-Two, she loved asafoetida (heeng) and her cooking was always redolent of this spice.
-So much so, that I would tease her as ‘perungaayam paati‘ (asafoetida granny, in Tamil), especially when she used chunks of asafoetida and a tiny intact piece, which wasn’t dissolved properly would find its way into my mouth while eating sambar-rice.
+- She had an unabashed love for asafoetida (heeng).
+Her cooking (and kitchen) was always redolent of this spice.
+So much so, that I would tease her as ‘perungaayam paati‘ (asafoetida granny, in Tamil), mainly when she used chunks of asafoetida and a tiny intact piece, which wasn’t dissolved properly would find its way into my mouth while eating sambar-rice.
+It could spoil the taste in your mouth for hours.

 Recipe for Tamarind poha / beaten rice / Puli Aval